Fyruz/Twitch-BossMode/README.md

 # Twitch-BossMode
-Python project to create a minigame for a ChatBot
+Python project to create a Twitch chat minigame.
+Free to use / modify